OuhscBbmc/redcap-manual-v1/external/mosio.md

 1. Dashboard Overview:

    * Log into your Mosio account and access the dashboard.
-   * The dashboard provides a summary of your messaging activity, including the number of messages sent, received, and scheduled
+   * The dashboard provides a summary of your messaging activity, including the number of messages sent, received, and scheduled.

 1. Storylines Monitoring:

    * Use the Storylines module to track the progress of automated messaging sequences.
-   * In the Monitor section, you can view the real-time status of message history, survey completions, and participant engagement
+   * In the Monitor section, you can view the real-time status of message history, survey completions, and participant engagement.

 1. Message History:

    * Access the message history to see detailed logs of all messages sent and received.
-   * This includes timestamps, message content, and participant responses
+   * This includes timestamps, message content, and participant responses.

 1. Usage Reports:

    * Generate usage reports to get a comprehensive view of your messaging activity over a specific period.
-   * These reports can help you analyze trends and optimize your communication strategy
+   * These reports can help you analyze trends and optimize your communication strategy.

 1. Alerts and Notifications: